BTA INSURANCE: AFFORDABLE PROTECTION FOR YOUR EMPLOYEES TRAVELING ON BUSINESS

 • Repatriation of remains

-• Relocation benefits - the employee, as well as any family traveling with the employee, will be covered during travel related to a relocation.
+• Relocation benefits — the employee and any family traveling with the employee are typically covered during travel related to a relocation.

-• Pre-trip planning - this service includes travel visa/passport assistance, information on the destination's culture and currency, and immunization recommendations applicable to the destination.
+• Pre-trip planning — visa and passport assistance, information on local culture and currency, and immunization recommendations for the destination.

-• Accidental death and dismemberment (AD&D) - if a dismemberment injury or accidental death occurs while the employee is traveling on business, the policy will pay either a face amount to the employee for his/her loss of limb, loss of sight, loss of hearing, paralysis, or other dismemberment -or- 100% of the face amount to the deceased employee's survivors.
-There will be a maximum AD&D face amount per employee and an aggregate maximum for any single accident that involves multiple employees being injured.
-Of note, terrorist acts often automatically lower the maximum and BTA benefits will be paid independently of other coverage(s), such as workers' compensation benefits.
+• Accidental death and dismemberment (AD&D) — if a covered dismemberment or accidental death occurs while the employee is traveling on business, the policy pays a set amount for loss of limb, sight, hearing, paralysis, or other covered losses, or a percentage of the face amount to survivors for death.
+Policies normally specify a maximum AD&D face amount per employee and an aggregate maximum for any single accident involving multiple employees.
+Terrorist acts may affect maximums, and BTA benefits are generally paid independently of other coverages such as workers' compensation.

-• Emergency travel assistance - assistance with stolen or lost or travel documents, emergency cash advances, legal referrals, medical referrals, assistance with stolen or lost luggage, and interpreter assistance are a few of the emergency travel features.
+• Emergency travel assistance — help with lost or stolen travel documents, emergency cash advances, legal and medical referrals, assistance with lost luggage, and interpreter services.

-In summary, BTA is an insurance option that adds to the attractiveness of your business's benefit plan.
-Existing and potential workers often weigh the benefit offerings of an employer very heavily against what a job entails.
-Considering that business travel adds some degree of risk and inconvenience to a job, supplementing your existing benefit plans with BTA coverage can be a tool to help you retain existing employees and attract new employees that are willing to travel.
-Best of all, among the various employee benefits products, BTA coverage has some of the most affordable rates.
+In summary, BTA is an insurance option that can enhance a business’s benefit package.
+Existing and prospective workers often weigh benefit offerings heavily when evaluating jobs, and because business travel adds risk and inconvenience, supplementing benefits with BTA coverage can help retain employees and attract those willing to travel.

 Need insurance for You, Your Family or Your Business?